Dave Franco: 2010s

 Franco's 2014 roles included the Seth Rogen comedy Neighbors and a cameo appearance in 22 Jump Street.
 For the former, Franco won an MTV Movie Award for Best On-Screen Duo, alongside Zac Efron.
-Their pre-planned skit during their acceptance speech, involving both of them dressed as Robert De Niro characters and squeezing each other's crotches, sparked media backlash.
+A pre-planned skit performed during their acceptance speech, involving both of them dressed as Robert De Niro characters and squeezing each other's crotches, sparked media backlash.
 In 2015, he co-starred with Vince Vaughn and Tom Wilkinson in the comedy Unfinished Business.

-In 2016, he reprised his roles in the sequels Neighbors 2: Sorority Rising, as Pete, and Now You See Me 2, as Jack Wilder.
-The following year, Franco appeared in the well-received comedy The Little Hours, and the acclaimed biographical comedy-drama, The Disaster Artist, which was directed by his brother, James.
-In the latter film, he portrays Greg Sestero, a young actor who befriends the eccentric Tommy Wiseau, and ultimately stars in Wiseau's film, The Room.
+In 2016, he reprised prior roles in the sequels Neighbors 2: Sorority Rising, as Pete, and Now You See Me 2, as Jack Wilder.
+The following year, Franco appeared in the well-received comedy The Little Hours, and the acclaimed biographical comedy-drama, The Disaster Artist, which was directed by James Franco.

 In 2018, Franco starred in the addiction drama 6 Balloons opposite Abbi Jacobson, for Netflix.
 Franco then had a small role in If Beale Street Could Talk, directed by Barry Jenkins.
-In 2019, Franco starred in Zeroville, directed by his brother, James, which was originally shot in 2014, portraying the role of actor Montgomery Clift.
-He next starred in the action-thriller 6 Underground, directed by Michael Bay.
+In 2019, a film that had been shot in 2014 was released, titled Zeroville; Franco portrayed the role of actor Montgomery Clift.
+He next featured in the action-thriller 6 Underground, directed by Michael Bay.

 2020s

-In 2020, Franco made his directorial debut on the horror-thriller The Rental, from a screenplay he wrote alongside Joe Swanberg, which stars Alison Brie, Dan Stevens, Jeremy Allen White, and Sheila Vand.
+In 2020, Franco made his directorial debut on the horror-thriller The Rental, from a screenplay he wrote alongside Joe Swanberg.
 It was released on July 24, 2020.
-In 2022, Franco was in the main cast of the Apple TV+ mystery comedy series The Afterparty.
-Franco and Alison Brie also co-starred in the supernatural body horror film Together, which premiered at the 2025 Sundance Film Festival.
+In 2022, Franco featured in the main cast of the Apple TV+ mystery comedy series The Afterparty.
+The supernatural body horror film Together, which premiered at the 2025 Sundance Film Festival, featured Franco and his wife, Alison Brie, in the leading roles.

 Personal life

 Franco with his wife Alison Brie in 2023.

-Franco started dating actress Alison Brie in 2012.
-In August 2015, the couple became engaged.
+Franco began dating actress Alison Brie in 2012.
+In August 2015, the couple was engaged.
 On March 13, 2017, representatives for the couple confirmed that they had married in a private ceremony.
 Franco is Jewish.